 This is the chance for students to fully explore the country and culture which they have been studying – a life-changing experience, both academically and personally.
 While abroad, students can choose a variety of courses that complement their American Studies curriculum and Minor specialization.

 Students in the Bachelor program may apply to study abroad during the first semester of their third and final year of the program.
 Master's students can apply to study abroad during the second semester of their graduate program.

-Interested students should consult the American Studies Community Site on Nestor to view the exchange program application, requirements and deadline information.
+Interested students should consult the American Studies Community Site on Brightspace to view the exchange program application, requirements and deadline information.

 Department-Specific Exchange Programs

 |Central Michigan University||Mount Pleasant, Michigan|